bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 The graphical representation of information or data makes it accessible and allows you to see and understand trends and patterns.

-In this section you\'ve explored ways to create bar charts using flex box.
+In this section you&apos;ve explored ways to create bar charts using flex box.

 CSS grids